 Because Scottrade is a stable, seasoned brokerage firm with a good reputation, it is a very appealing choice for anyone who

-would not trust their money with newer companies, but also doesn't want to pay $10 for trades (and multiple miscellaneous fees) with other
+would not trust their money with newer companies, but also doesn't want to pay $10 for trades with other

 established brokerage houses.
 The ability to visit a local branch and talk with someone face-to-face can be very valuable, too.

-We ranked Scottrade among the top brokerage firms in 2014 and highly recommend it to all investors.
+We ranked Scottrade among the top brokerage firms in 2015 and highly recommend it to investors.

 $100 in Transfer Fees Refunded.
 No set-up fees.
 No Annual Fees.